ENaveen98/BigDataChallenge19/README.md

 trade event takes place when shares are bought or sold.

 The aim of this competition is to determine the relationship between recent past order book events and future stock price for 30 seconds time-horizons.
+Few factors that are explored in the literature to predict price movements:
+• Order arrival rate
+• Bid-ask spread
+• Order book imbalance
+• Trade volume @ Bid price vs Trade volume @ Ask price Certain factors, such as current order book imbalance, tend to have good predictive power for very short-time time-horizons (under 10-20 seconds), however other factors might be important for time-horizons of more than a minute.
+Equity markets are very fast and it is important to understand that multiple high-frequency events can occur in the same milliseconds.
+Analysing and understanding the data is critical before applying machine learning models.